RapTho/elasticsearch-tutorials/lab-2.md

 GET /_cat/nodes?v
 ```

-- Q: What are the assigned roles?
+- Q: What are the assigned [roles](https://www.elastic.co/guide/en/elasticsearch/reference/current/modules-node.html#node-roles)?
 - Q: What is the purpose of a dedicated tiebreaker node?
 - A: read about [resiliency considerations in small clusters](https://www.elastic.co/guide/en/elasticsearch/reference/current/high-availability-cluster-small-clusters.html#high-availability-cluster-design-two-nodes-plus)

-Get an overview on available indices.
+Get an overview of the available indices.

 ```
 GET /_cat/indices?v
 ```

-Get an overview of deployed shards.
+Get an overview of the deployed shards.
+[This page](https://www.elastic.co/guide/en/elasticsearch/reference/current/cat-shards.html#cat-shards-query-params) tells you what each of the columns mean.

 ```
 GET /_cat/shards?v